vmware/vic/tests/test-cases/Group23-VIC-Machine-Service/23-03-VCH-Create.md

 These tests are designed to mimic realistic customer scenarios.
 These tests will usually duplicate coverage provided by a test above, but provide additional validation around specific important workflows.

-###  1. Create a VCH with an interesting network topology and verify that the isolation properties of the networks are as expected
+###  1. Create a VCH with an interesting network topology and verify that the isolation properties of the networks are as expected (using a static IP on at least one network)

 (Not implemented.)